wmatern/hiv-rna-velocity/README.md

 The paper was published around the time the first RNA velocity paper was published (PMID: 30089906).
 As such, it is unlikely the authors considered using this analysis technique which might help to give a more detailed understanding of the latent HIV reservoir.

 In this analysis I have used the excellent scVelo package (w/ scanpy and anndata) to estimate RNA velocity components (https://doi.org/10.1101/820936).
 The RNA velocity approach is based on the idea that unspliced transcripts can be used to estimate the "future state" of the cell (and thus the local trajectory or velocity of each cell).
-These approaches require that both the unspliced and spliced transcripts be enumerated during mapping.
+This approach requires that both the unspliced and spliced transcripts be enumerated during mapping.

-To get the necessary setup to apply this approach I mapped the authors raw fastq data with salmon alevin (PMID: 30917859) on an EC2 instance.
+To get the necessary setup to apply this approach I mapped the raw fastq data with salmon alevin (PMID: 30917859) on an EC2 instance.
 For building the index I used the GRCh38 annotated transcripts (from GENCODE) and appended the HIV genome (NL43-D6-dreGFP).
-I also added a matching "unspliced" transcript to each spliced transcript in the human genome using the getFeatureRanges function from the eisaR package.
-Inclusion of the intronic regions blew up the size of my salmon index by a lot and I ended up needing to use an EC2 instance with more than ~50GB of memory.
+I also added a matching "unspliced" transcript to each spliced transcript in the human genome using the getFeatureRanges() function from the eisaR package.
+Inclusion of the intronic regions blew up the size of my salmon index and I ended up needing to use an EC2 instance with more than ~50GB of memory.
 I chose r5.xlarge to build the index followed by c5.12xlarge to do the mapping.
 Mapping took a little under an hour per sample.

 ## Results
 ### Combined sample analysis
 First I merged all the samples and plotted the UMAP embedding to get an overall view of data.
-The source of the cells was not used for clustering.:
+Note that the source of the cells was not used for clustering.
 ![Groups](/figures/umap_merged_group.png)

 This shows that there are large batch effects which could be caused by being in different vessels during in vitro work or the fact that cells are from different donors.
+I also plotted the expression of HIV virus:

 ![Merged HIV](/figures/umap_merged_HIV.png)